josephine-amponsah/ecommerce-data-analysis/README.md

 # Project Title

-In this project, a detailed analysis is done on e-commerce data, to assess sales  trends, customer data, and revenue impacting trends.
+In this project, a detailed analysis is undertken on e-commerce data, to assess sales  trends, customer data, and revenue impacting trends.